Andy Levin

-Andrew Saul Levin (born August 10, 1960) is an American attorney and politician who served as the U.S. representative from from 2019 to 2023.
+Andrew Saul Levin (born August 10, 1960) is an American union organizer, human rights activist, attorney, and politician who served as the U.S. representative from from 2019 to 2023.
 A member of the Democratic Party, Levin was elected to the House in 2018, succeeding his retiring father, Sander Levin.
-He is the nephew of Carl Levin, formerly Michigan's U.S. senator from 1979 to 2015.
+He is the nephew of the late Carl Levin, formerly Michigan's U.S. senator from 1979 to 2015.

 Early life and education

-Levin was born on August 10, 1960, to parents Sander Levin and Vicki Schlafer.
-The family was political; his father Sander was elected to the United States House of Representatives in 1982 and served until 2019.
-Andy grew up in Huntington Woods, MI with two sisters, Jennifer and Madeleine, and a brother, Matthew.
+Levin was born on August 10, 1960, to parents Sander Levin and Vicki (Schlafer) Levin.
+Andy grew up in Berkley, Michigan, with two sisters, Jennifer and Madeleine, and a brother, Matthew.

-Levin graduated from Williams College with a bachelor's degree.
-He earned a master's degree in Asian languages and culture from the University of Michigan and a Juris Doctor from Harvard Law School.
+Levin earned a bachelor's degree in Religion with honors at Williams College in 1983.
+He earned a master's degree in Asian Languages and Culture from the University of Michigan, where he was a Mellon Fellow in the Humanities.
+And he earned a Juris Doctor with honors at Harvard Law School.